sensel/morph-docs/docs/app.md

  * Press - Message type to send on Pressure. *MPE standard is to send Channel Aftertouch for pressure.*
  * X - Message type to send on X, or side-to-side, motions on the control. *MPE standard is to send Pitch Bend messages for X.*
  * Y - Message type ot send on Y, or up-down motions on the control. *MPE standard is to send CC 74 messages for Y.*
- * Pitch Range - Pitch bend range to send on X.
+ * Bend Range - Pitch bend range for any pitch bend events.
  * Threshold - pressure threshold.
 Lower values make the control require less pressure to register a press.
  * 14-bit - Check on to send 14-bit resolution messages for Pressure and Y dimensions.
 This adds an additional Continuous Controller to the data output to create two 7-bit messages.
+ * Absolute X Position - If on, then the physical center of the control is the center point for X. If off, then the point of initial contact is the center point for X values.
- * Absolute Position - If on, then the physical center of the control is the center point for X and Y values.
-If off, then the point of initial contact is the center point for X and Y values.
+ * Absolute Y Position - If on, then the physical center of the control is the center point for Y values.
+If off, then the point of initial contact is the center point for Y values.
  * LED - blink (checked) or don't blink (unchecked) the nearest LED on the LED strip when the control is pressed.

 ### Touchpad